marialarsson/procedural_knots/README.md

+REPOSITORY UNDER CONSTRUCTION - TO BE UPDATED BY 31 JULY 2022.

 # Procedural Texturing of Solid Wood with Knots

 This is the repository for Procedural Knots - a research project about modelling the annual ring pattern around knots in solid wood.
 It is implemented as a shader program in PyOpenGL and GLSL.